 This month, Samsung is set to release the Samsung Galaxy S20 Ultra (which we have already reviewed here - you can thank us later), which is so 5G-compatible that it does not have a 4G variant.
 Retailing at £1,199, it is definitely on the priciest end, but you can also nab it with a £64 a month, 30GB data, “5G Essential Plan” via EE.

 If you are looking for something that will not break the bank, you can definitely bank on Huawei.
 The Chinese tech giant is paving the way for affordable 5G gadgets, having recently introduced a 5G-compatible tablet into its “Mate” brand of products.
 The MatePad Pro 5G has a 10.8in display with a 90% screen-to-body ratio, as well as a punch-hole camera.
 The tablet comes in a set which includes a magnetic stylus and keypad.
 The best part?
 The price starts from €549 (£460).

 With this in mind, adopting 5G over LTE at the moment might be a little premature.
 As 5G coverage expands and more network operators enter the fray, as well as more 5G-enabled devices entering the market, increased competition will doubtlessly drive down prices while also seeing more appealing services and packages on offer.

-So unless you or your business has plenty of money to burn, it might be a shrewd bet to wait until 2020 comes around to see what 5G can offer in a tangible fashion over LTE.
+So unless you or your business has plenty of money to burn, it might be a shrewd bet to wait and see what 5G can offer in a tangible fashion over LTE.

 However, the bandwidth and low-latency of 5G cannot be ignored if you are a business that relies heavily on connected sensors and similar internet of things networks.
 5G has been long been touted as the communications technology that will enable driverless cars to navigate with ease and large networks of smart sensors and devices to be deployed by business in ever creative ways.